drewkett/notes/dynamics.md

 change.
 Often identifying the critical component to a mode isn't difficult to identify, but it can be when it is a combination of multiple modes.

-There are two ways to identify modal element contribution using a model.
+There are two ways to identify modal element contribution using a model: using strain energy or making incremental changes to the stiffness matrix.

+## Strain Energe

-- Check the strain energy for a given mode.
+Check the strain energy for a given mode.
 This is an easy output to add for NASTRAN (`ESE = ALL` in case control) and can show which elements in the model are the biggest contributors for a given mode.
-It can be looked at in two
+It can be looked at in two ways:
-  ways: Strain Energy and Strain Energy Density.
+Strain Energy and Strain Energy Density.
 Both of these can be useful for different things.

 - Strain Energy Density is useful to identify areas that have more strain than other areas.
 Though if its just a small section of the model, even if that section gets stiffened greatly, its unlikely to have a signficant effect on the mode and its frequency.
 - Strain Energy can be used to identify where all the strain energy is for a given mode.
 This can also be viewed as percent strain energy.
 It can be useful to sum up strain energy for multiple adjacent elements or types of elements to see the percent strain energy for a particular section of the model.
 What you're looking for when trying to adjust a model to match something is the property that you can change that has the biggest effect on the mode that you want to change without significantly affecting other modes that you think are correct

+## Incremental Stiffness Matrix Variation

-- The other option requires a bit of scripting, but is very effective once you have it set up.
+This method typically requires a bit of scripting since you may end up running many variations of a model, but is very effective once you have it set up.

 If you apply a small increase across the whole stiffness matrix, you would get a small increase in all the modal frequencies.
-The increase can be estimated by doing a first order taylor series expansion of &Omega;<sup>2</sup>.
-If you do that what you get is that for 1% increase in stiffness, you would expect a 0.5% in a modal frequency.
-(This would break down at higher increases in stiffness but it is a good approximation for small increases in stiffness).
-If we take that idea, and apply a 1% increase in stiffness to an individual component (or sets of components) of a model and run the resulting model we can compare the change in natural frequencies to estimate the contribution of that component.
+The increase can be estimated by doing a first order taylor series expansion of &Omega;<sup>2</sup> = k/m.
+If you do that, what you get is that for 1% increase in stiffness, you would expect a 0.5% in a modal frequency.
+(This would break down at larger increases in stiffness but it is a good approximation for small increases in stiffness).

-  TODO This requires more explanation
+If we take that idea and apply it to individual components in a model and individual modes, a 1% increase in stiffness to an individual component (or sets of components) of a model and run the resulting model we can compare the change in natural frequencies to estimate the contribution of that component.
+If a 1% increase in a single component of a model causes a 0.5% increase in a certain mode, that would indicate that that mode is currently entirely driven by the changed stiffness in that component.
+On the other hand if instead, you only see a 0.05% change in natural frequency then we can say that the stiffness of that component comprises 10% of the variability of that modal frequency for the current model.

+This can be expanded to the entire model and all the modes if split up a model into all of its components.
+If you run individual cases increasing the stiffness of each component by 1% and total up the percent contributions across all the modes, you should get approximate 100% contribution for each mode across all the components.
+With that you have basically have a map to guide you on exactly which knobs to turn if you want to make adjustments to a model.

+> TODO Add code/example to show this

+Note that a component in this case could be anything that contributes to the stiffness of a model.
+It could be everything a model that uses a certain material (in which case you would vary E/G), or it could be all beams that share a property (in which case you may vary A/I1/I2/J) or it could be just a single property of a single beam.

+Its important to understand how the properties of a model influence the stiffness of a model.
+If you increase a plate thickness by 1%, you actually increase the tensile and shear stiffness by 1% but the bending stiffness of the plate would increase by a factor 1.01^3.
+This would break the underlying assumption in terms of calculating the influence of individual changes.
+For components such as plates it tends to be easier to adjust the modulus of the underlying material.
+If scripting this method, this can be done be creating new materials and properties that are copies of existing ones and pointing only particular plate elements to these new materials and properties.
+Then you can adjust the modulus and not worry about needing to change the thickness

+With that said, if you don't concern yourself too much with getting 100% contributions for each mode and are only using it as a guide on which mode is influenced by each component, its a bit less critical to make sure that you only make the same 1% increase everywhere.